balvinderimpinge/assignment/README.md

 This project demonstrates a PHP application connected to a MySQL database using Docker Compose.
 It includes a simple Docker Compose setup for development and deployment.

 ## Project Structure

-├── Dockerfile # Dockerfile for the PHP container ├── docker-compose.yml # Docker Compose configuration ├── db.php # Database connection class ├── db-dump.sql # Initial MySQL database dump ├── .gitignore # Git ignored files └── README.md # Documentation
+├── Dockerfile          # Dockerfile for the PHP container ├── docker-compose.yml  # Docker Compose configuration
+├── db.php              # Database connection class
+├── db-dump.sql         # Initial MySQL database dump
+└── README.md           # Documentation

 ## Prerequisites